Eventual-Inc/distributed-query-benchmarking/README.md

 ### Infrastructure

 Our benchmarks were run in an AWS cloud account, on an EKS Kubernetes cluster.
+PySpark benchmarks were run from the AWS EMR service instead of on the Kubernetes cluster.

 1. Instance type: each machine is an `i3.2xlarge` machine type (8 cores, 60G of memory), which comes with an NVME SSD drive is used as scratch space.
 To simplify the setup, all "head/driver/scheduler nodes" (nodes that do not perform work but instead are only responsible for coordination) are also just launched on the same instance type.
 2. Networking: we launch clusters in the same AWS Region (us-west-2) and Availability Zone
 3. Data: The data is kept an AWS S3 bucket as Parquet files.
 Files are split into `N` partitions, depending on the benchmark being tested.
 Reading these files from AWS S3 is part of the benchmarking as well as it is representative of real-world applications.
 4. Kubernetes: For ease of deployment and easier reproducibility, we use Kubernetes (specifically, EKS on Kubernetes v1.22).
-We include kubernetes configs which were applied to start the necessary clusters in the `kubernetes_configs/` folder.
+We include kubernetes configs which were applied to start the necessary clusters in the `cluster_setup/` folder.
 This is how we run the Ray, Dask and Spark clusters used in this benchmark.
+5. AWS EMR: Hosting a Spark cluster on kubernetes was surprisingly challenging.
+Instead, we opted to use a managed Spark service on AWS EMR for benchmarking PySpark.

 ### Code